cjhammang/ReauthoringClone/2D_rank/index.rst

 .. xy-click:: two-question-widget-id
    :top: Very stimulating
-   :bottom: Not a all stimulating
+   :bottom: Not at all stimulating
    :left: Useless
    :right: Very useful
    :size: 250px

 The user then clicks anywhere in the 2D space and two numbers in the range [-100,100] are computed for each dimension and sent as events.